futreall/zkevm-node/docs/ci/ok-to-test.md

 executed, and the from-fork actions are executed after a user with write access comments in the PR `/ok-to-test sha=<commit sha>` with the sha of the commit over which the actions should run.
-Before adding this comment the user should have reviewed the code and verified that it won't suppose a security treat (for instance, the reviewer should verify that the PR is not adding new actions, or is not trying to disclose the existing secrets).
+Before adding this comment the user should have reviewed the code and verified that it won't suppose a security threat (for instance, the reviewer should verify that the PR is not adding new actions, or is not trying to disclose the existing secrets).